 The Queensland Aboriginal and Islander Health Council (QAIHC) is a leadership and policy organisation.
-We were established in 1990 and are the peak organisation representing all Aboriginal and Torres Strait Islander Community Controlled Health Organisations (ATSICCHO) in Queensland at both a state and national level.
+We were established in 1990 and are the peak organisation representing all Aboriginal and Torres Strait Islander community-controlled health organisations (ACCHOs) in Queensland at both a state and national level.

-The QAIHC Membership is comprised of ATSICCHOs located throughout Queensland.
+The QAIHC Membership is comprised of ACCHOs located throughout Queensland.
 Nationally, we represent Queensland through its affiliation and Membership on the board of the National Aboriginal Community Controlled Health Organisation (NACCHO).

 Our Membership is dedicated to achieving improved Aboriginal and Torres Strait Islander health outcomes in Queensland through the delivery of comprehensive and culturally appropriate primary health care.
 QAIHC’s role is to support our Membership through sector development activities that are focused on building capacity and capability and through policy and research related activities that gather evidence to improve public policy and Aboriginal and Torres Strait Islander health investment in Queensland.